Corporate Sustainability

 The results of Prof Yang’s study suggest that mandating the disclosure of Scope 3 emissions information will help to reduce the emissions of greenhouse gases.

-Author(s): Holly Yang, Associate Professor of Accounting , Cho Young Jun, Associate Professor of Accounting , Kim Jungbae, Assistant Professor of Accounting , Yang Mengjie, PhD in Accounting student
+Author(s): Holly Yang, Associate Professor of Accounting , Cho Young Jun, Associate Professor of Accounting , Kim Jungbae, Assistant Professor of Accounting , Yang Mengjie, Lecturer, Monash University

 Published in/Presented at: MIT Asia Conference in Accounting 2023